 If the battery capacity is less than 10%, the last remaining LED indicator will flash.

-If the battery level falls below 5%, all the LEDs on the battery level indicator will go out.
+If the battery level falls below 5%, all the LEDs on the operating status and battery level indicator will go out.

 The battery level is still shown on the on-board computer.